 - Serving as consultants to health professionals within Student Health Services or local family medicine teams – educate on use of the Exercise Vital Sign (EVS), basic exercise counseling, prescription and referral to campus and/or community physical activity resources; and

-- Serving as consultants to medical and other health professional educators regarding curriculum redesign to promote integration of exercise and physical activity for chronic disease prevention, treatment and management.
+- Serving as consultants to medical and other health professional educators regarding curriculum redesign to promote the integration of exercise and physical activity for chronic disease prevention, treatment, and management.

 NEW!
 Congratulations to authors Brittany McEachern, Jennifer Tomasone and Susan Yungblut for publishing the first EIMC on Campus Knowledge Translation Casebook.
 (Note: copyright text below)

 The Casebook includes detailed information about the structure, initiatives, barriers, facilitators, and lessons learned of 12 EIMC on Campus groups from 6 different provinces.
 The casebook was designed to facilitate the sharing of ideas and best practices between the EIMC on Campus groups and to increase awareness of the goals and initiatives of the groups.
 We hope the casebook will inspire students across Canada to get involved with or to implement an EIMC on Campus group on their university or college campus.
 We also hope the casebook will encourage health care professionals, organizations, funding agencies, and community members to support the initiatives of the EIMC on Campus groups.
 The casebook will be updated annually so it can continue to be relied upon for accurate information about the EIMC on Campus groups.